-Car parking available at Succoth Car Park just off A83 in Arrochar (G83 8EG).
-Please note there is a charge to use it.
+Bus service to Arrochar from Glasgow.
+Chargeable car parking available at Succoth Car Park just off A83 in Arrochar (G83 8EG)

 Despite my slightly tardy arrival we set off nice and early at 8:25am to make the most of the daylight hours.
 The going started off easy, past the Narnain Boulders and then taking a left at a fork in the path to head towards The Cobbler.
 Here we were astonished to find midges lurking in the air!
 MIDGES…. in JANUARY!!!
 What is going on?!
 I had a sudden flashback to me packing my rucksack the night before and chuckling when I saw the Smidge, tossing it aside saying “Definitely wont be needing that!”
 To be fair we didn’t as we were through the swarm before any of them could notice our arrival, but it did give me a gentle reminder of the fact that you really can’t ever predict what conditions you will come across on the Scottish hills!